 Some time ago we noticed that our website was being picked up on social media by several feminist action groups.
 We didn’t pay too much attention to that at the moment because we like to think that everything we write is women friendly.
 But somewhere in the back of our heads this realization got stuck and from time to time we wondered, how does feminism benefit from nudism?
-And once we started to ask ourselves that question it all became crystal clear…
+Naked protests have always been a good way to attract media attention and certainly if it included a fair amount of female nipples.
+We don’t have to joke about it, it is what it is.
+More than once naked feminists have appeared in the media fighting for women’s rights and the following is a great example why they are completely right to do so.

 One of the most known feminist movements these days is #FreeTheNipple.
 The general idea is simple, men are free to walk the streets bare chested and women are not.
 And that’s not fair.
 Why should a women’s chest be sexualized and a men’s chest not?
 If you think about it, it really doesn’t make any sense.